nttlevine/nttlevine.github.io/cv/index.md

 Research Reviewer with LASER PULSE at Purdue Univeristy with Dr. Yuehwern Yih & Pallavi Gupta in West Lafayette, IN; October 2022-August 2023

-Data Analyst with ["A systems, networks, and human-centered design approach to assessing the resilience of Ethiopian communities experiencing recurring violent conflict shocks"](https://laserpulse.org/portfolio/resilience-of-ethiopian-communities/) via LASER PULSE at Purdue University with Dr. Stacey Connaughton in West Lafayette, IN; November 2021- Current
+Data Analyst with ["A systems, networks, and human-centered design approach to assessing the resilience of Ethiopian communities experiencing recurring violent conflict shocks"](https://laserpulse.org/portfolio/resilience-of-ethiopian-communities/) via LASER PULSE at Purdue University with Dr. Stacey Connaughton in West Lafayette, IN; November 2021- April 2023

-Researcher with ["Evaluation of Community-Based Disaster Risk Management (CBDRM) Programs for BHA/East Asia and the Pacific (EAP) Region"](https://www.adpc.net/igo/contents/Media/media-news.asp?pid=1853&Topic=) via LASER PULSE at Purdue University with Dr. Stacey Connaughton in West Lafayette, IN; July 2022- Current
+Researcher with ["Evaluation of Community-Based Disaster Risk Management (CBDRM) Programs for BHA/East Asia and the Pacific (EAP) Region"](https://www.adpc.net/igo/contents/Media/media-news.asp?pid=1853&Topic=) via LASER PULSE at Purdue University with Dr. Stacey Connaughton in West Lafayette, IN; July 2022- February 2023

 Focus Group Co-moderator with "Experiences with sexual content in online dating" at Purdue University with Amanda E. Lilly in West Lafayette, IN; August 2022-November 2022